odygrd/quill/README.md

 Quill may not work well with `fork()` since it spawns a background thread and `fork()` doesn't work well with multithreading.

-If your application uses `fork()`, you should call `quill::start()` after the `fork()` call.
+If your application uses `fork()` and you want to log in the child processes as well, you should call `quill::start()` after the `fork()` call.
 Additionally, you should ensure that you write to different files in the parent and child processes to avoid conflicts.

 For example :